Everything to Know About the Military Adoption Process

 Adoption Process for Military Families Stationed Abroad

-American Adoptions has worked with hundreds of couples around the world.
+American Adoptions has worked with hundreds of couples around the world as they grow their family through our military adoption program.
+We are proud to be a military-friendly adoption agency.
 No matter where your family is stationed, American Adoptions can help you fulfill your dreams of parenthood.

 The adoption process is a little different for military adoptions, as described in the following steps: